BlueAndi/Pixelix/README.md

 | [Arduino client for MQTT](https://github.com/knolleary/pubsubclient) | This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT. | MIT |

 # Issues, Ideas And Bugs
 If you have further ideas or you found some bugs, great!
 Create a [issue](https://github.com/BlueAndi/esp-rgb-led-matrix/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.
+For questions to the community or showing the own Pixelix, the [Discord server](https://discord.gg/D3uYhBQBhf) can be used.

 # License
 The whole source code is published under the [MIT license](http://choosealicense.com/licenses/mit/).